ramirezjag00/RESTfulBlogApp/README.md

 # RESTfulBlogApp
-RESTfulBlogApp (MEN Stack)
+RESTfulBlogApp

+A blog app where people can randomly post blogs (title, image, blog content, date posted)

 Used the ff packages:
-Used body-parser, mongoose,express,ejs, method-override, express-sanitizer and semantic-ui
+body-parser, mongoose,express,ejs, method-override, express-sanitizer and semantic-ui

+Designed using:
+RESTful
+MEN STACK